jeremenichelli/jeremenichelli.github.io/_posts/2017-04-05-props-states-react-components.md

 ---
-title: Props and state in React components
+title: Props and state in React&nbsp;components
 resume: React not only changed the way we build our interfaces but also put data in the spotlight.
 This is a short take around components internals, data and states.
 ---